isuPatches/android-wisefy/README.md

 - WPA3 networks now supported
 - wisefysample renamed to app
 - BSSID support now added
+- More modular artifacts are available now (less bloat if there are things you're not going to use)

 ### New Structure

-- WiseFy Public API -> WiseFy Implementation -> Delegate to determine which OS level proxy to use -> Proxy for specific SDK level -> Implementation with OS level APIs for specific SDK version
+- WiseFy public API -> WiseFy implementation -> Delegate to determine which adapter to use -> Adapter converts request for usage by the Android OS -> Android OS APIs are used and adapter returns their response into a result Wisefy returns

 ### Packaging & Naming Conventions